wangziqi2013/wangziqi2013.github.io/_posts/2020-07-11-zippads-coco.markdown

 version_mgmt:
 ---

+**Highlight:**

+1. Fully associative data placement enabled by Hotpads is convenient for implementing data compression, since compressed objects can be placed anywhere without gaps in-between.
+This reduces both internal and external fragmentation.

 This paper proposes Zippads and COCO, a compression framework built on an object-based memory hierarchy with object-aware compression optimization.
 The paper begins by identifying a few problems with conventional memory and cache compression architectures when applied to object-oriented language programs.